apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 ```

 This query uses [inline fragments](https://graphql.org/learn/queries/#inline-fragments) to fetch a `Book`'s `courses` (if it's a `Textbook`) or its `colors` (if it's a `ColoringBook`).
-FIXME again, probably should show output, and maybe mention `__typename`

 Here's a valid result for the above query: